Derrick Rose Situation Providing Flashbacks To Stephon Marbury Fiasco

 — NEW YORK KNICKS (@nyknicks) January 10, 2017

-“Family over everything,” Rose told reporters before Thursday’s matchup in response to whether or not he could’ve handled Monday’s
+“Family over everything,” Rose told reporters before Thursday’s matchup in response to whether or not he could’ve handled Monday’s.

 For those unaware, before Monday’s game against the New Orleans Pelicans, Rose hopped on a flight to Chicago after shootaround and could not be reached until after the game.
 Subsequent reports offered various tidbits on what happened to Rose.

-Frank Isola of the New York Daily News cited sources who claimed Rose considered leaving basketball for a prolonged stretch; ESPN cited sources that stated Rose was frustrated with head coach Jeff Hornacek for benching him in the fourth quarter in the Knicks’ past two games; the Knicks issued a statement that Rose was tending to a family matter.
+Frank Isola of the New York Daily News cited sources who claimed Rose considered leaving basketball for a prolonged stretch.
+ESPN cited sources that stated Rose was frustrated with head coach Jeff Hornacek for benching him in the fourth quarter in the Knicks’ past two games.
+Meanwhile, the Knicks issued a statement that Rose was tending to a family matter.

 “That’s the first time I ever felt like that emotionally, and I had to be with my family,” Rose said on Tuesday when he returned to the team.
 “I didn’t want to take any calls at the time.
 I needed that space to myself and I needed to be around my mom.”

 Upon his return, Rose met with and apologized to his teammates, coaches, and ownership.
-Also, he was hit with a fine worth approximately $200,000 — Marc Berman of the New York Postrelayed that Rose’s fine was decided through the Knicks’ policy for a one-game suspension, which is equivalent to 1/110th of a player’s salary (Rose’s salary for 2016-17 is $21 million).
+Also, he was hit with a fine worth approximately $200,000 — Marc Berman of the New York Post relayed that Rose’s fine was decided through the Knicks’ policy for a one-game suspension, which is equivalent to 1/110th of a player’s salary (Rose’s salary for 2016-17 is $21 million).

 MARBURY

 It was almost a decade ago when Stephon Marbury, the prodigy from Coney Island, Brooklyn, who grew up a Knicks fan saw his stock in New York plummeting.
 Prior to the Knicks matchup against the Phoenix Suns on November 13, 2007, Marbury — much like Rose this week — did not show up for the game.
-Instead, the trouble point guard flew home to New York while the Knicks stayed behind and suffered a 113-102 loss.
+Instead, the troubled point guard flew home to New York while the Knicks stayed behind and suffered a 113-102 loss.

 Rose and Marbury, in their respective cases, handled things differently but yielded similar results.
 For one, Marbury notified the team and then-head coach Isiah Thomas he would not be in uniform and was excused.